 Doubling the Dimensions

-In this video we are going to talk about what happens to the volume when you double one or more than one of the
+in this video we are going to talk about what happens to the volume if you double one or more than one of the

-dimensions.
-So in this rectangular prism we know the length of 2 or a length of 10, the width equals the height of 5.
-If we multiply these
+dimensions so in this rectangular prism we know that the length is 2 or a length is 10 the width is the height is 5 when we multiply those

-So if you double a dimension, your volume will always double.
-Let's think of tricking my life so now I have If I triple my length I thank the little hawks The volume now our length is 30 I don't wait don't chew our height is still high.
-So if we triple one of the
+I want it to double the height so now we have now our length is 10 our width is still 2 now our height is 10 200 cubic centimeters so if you double a dimension your volume will always double let's think about cheating my life so now I have if I triple my length, thanks to Little Hawks for the volume now our length is 30 I don't hope don't chew our height is still tall so if we triple one of the

-dimensions, you can just go back to our original volume and multiply it by three, which would be if I tripled my length and doubled my height so you could do all the math, but look at that , if i go three times like this and twice bigger so three times two is six i take my original volume and i just multiply it by six because if you look at my originals now i have one two a triple dimension and a double another dimension , we're going to think three times - I'm not applying my original volume five six
+dimensions you can basically go back to our original volume and multiply it by three. my length and I doubled my height so you could do all the math but check this out if I go three times that way and twice as big that way three times two is six I take my original volume and just multiply it by six because now if you look at my originals i have one two a triple one dimension and the double another dimension let's think three times - i'm not applying my original volume five six